 and already stored in the database.
 You can simply delete the directory ./db to start the comparison process all over again.

-Note: The Near Duplicates Finder current version was designed for relatively large documents and may not work very well with small documents (size less then 1Kb).
+Note: The Near Duplicates Finder by default is configured to work with relatively large documents and may not work very well with small documents (size less then 1Kb).

 For legal and licensing issues, please read the LICENSE.TXT file.
 This product uses Derby, Tika and Log4J Java Software developed by